Oral Health

 What are Traditional Metal Braces?

-They are worn for 12 to 24 months, on average.
-You also must wear a retainer to keep your teeth straight after treatment (at night only).
+Braces are worn for 12 to 24 months, on average.
+You also have to wear a retainer to keep your teeth straight after treatment (at night only).

 • Crooked or gapped teeth